Neural Network Research to Predict Gap Risk for Financial Assets

 - A custom pytorch ReduceLROnPlateau Min with a learning rate reset rate allows the model to reach global minima.

-- The best accuracy results are achieved via the following regularization methods to generalize:
+- The best Threshold Accuracy results are achieved via the following regularization methods to generalize:

 - nn.BatchNorm1d